 Civilisation depends on its supply of energy to function: we in the UK spend around £2200 per capita fuelling our cars, homes and factories.
-Energy research, by comparison, receives just £5.30 per person per year.
-That’s less than 0.25% of energy spending.
+Energy research, by comparison, receives around £10 per person per year.
+That’s less than 0.5% of energy spending.

 In addition, the fossil fuels that provide the majority of our energy are both finite, and damaging to the environment.
 To avoid dangerous (and expensive) climate change, we need to find new ways to either generate power without emitting carbon dioxide or sequester the carbon dioxide we do emit.
 These new or improved power sources will be made cheaper and more efficient through scientific research.

 To focus on one technology in particular, we spend £1.20 per capita—a mere 0.05% of our spend on energy—researching nuclear fusion.
 Fusion is a potential source of near-infinite, pollution-free energy, and the principles have already been proved.
 The JET experiment, based in Oxfordshire, has successfully generated 16 MW of power from fusion…albeit for less than a second.
 How far away is practicable nuclear fusion for electricity production?
 Cynics often joke that it has been thirty years away for the last thirty years—perhaps, however, given that the worldwide fusion budget is less than $1 per person per year, that’s not such a surprise.